cryptocoinjs/p2p-manager/README.md

 ```

 ### Listen to only answer messages, from all Peers
-If there are lots of other messages being sent around, but very few of the particular answer messages you're looking for, this works well:
+If there are lots of other messages being sent around, but very few of the particular answer messages you're looking for, this works well, or if there's a possibility another peer will answer on behalf of the peer you requested from:

 ```js
 var m = new PeerManager();